pachecopaulo/simple-k8s/README.md

 # simple-k8s

-This is a simple project containing a couple of configuration files to be able to create and run a PoD in Kubernets.
+This is a simple project containing a couple of configuration files to be able to create and run a container in Kubernets.

 ## Creating a Pod in Kubernets
 The images used in the configuration files are hosted at Docker Hub and were created previously, so you have to issue